-ComEd now offers 50% rates if you have electric heating
+ComEd now offers lower rates if you have electric heating

-You may be paying double for your electricity.
+Chances are, you are paying more for electricity than you should.
 We at OPCAN can sound like a broken record when it comes to electrification, but it really is better for your home, the planet, your health, and your wallet.
 Not only will you be saving on utility bills choosing electrification, but your heating rate will be half compared to non-electric heating.

 The Distribution Facilities Charge– which is default for homes heated with boilers, radiators and gas-powered systems– is a metered charge of 6.062¢/kWh.
 Usually, this accounts for a third of most people’s electricity bill.
 Even those who have electrified their heating system will be getting charged this default rate.
 However, calling to switch to the electric heating rate will drop this cost 50% to 2.924¢ per kWh!